WEX1000/MailAnalysisTool/README.md

-# MailAnalysisTool
+# MailScope

-Basic Python tool for .eml email analysis focused on SOC triage.
+MailScope is a **basic SOC-oriented email analysis tool** for inspecting `.eml` files.

-It parses email headers and body, extracts sender IP, sender domain and URLs, and enriches them with reputation data from VirusTotal, urlscan.io, and AbuseIPDB.
-API keys are loaded from an external file.
-Designed for quick phishing analysis and IOC enrichment.
+It parses email headers and body, extracts key indicators of compromise (IOCs), and enriches them with reputation data from external threat-intelligence services.

+## Features
+- Parses `.eml` files (RFC-compliant)
+- Extracts sender email, sender domain and SMTP hop IPs
+- Collects URLs from email content (deduplicated)